 About me

 My first novel, ‘Now that I see you’, was the winner of the Australian/Vogel Literary Award in 2021.
-I recently completed my second novel with funding support from artsACT and am currently developing an interdisciplinary live performance work that combines my writing and performance practices.
-In 2024, I was a resident artist at The Street Theatre and undertook graduate study in screen writing with the support of Screen Canberra.
+My second novel was completed with funding support from artsACT and I am currently developing my third novel manuscript.
+Recently, I have also undertaken graduate study in screen writing with the support of Screen Canberra.

 In addition to my own creative practice, I am engaged in a number of arts advocacy roles: